itsme3030/AffiliateAdda/README.md

    - **Transaction History**: Displays a list of all transactions for easy analysis.

 ### 5. **Transactions**
-   - Users can perform transactions within the platform.
-Although payment gateways are not yet integrated, the system allows for basic internal transactions.
+   - Users can perform transactions within the platform, through the integration of the **RazorPay** payment gateway.
-   - Payment gateway integration is planned for future updates.
+   - Payments are securely processed through RazorPay, allowing users to make seamless transactions.
+   - The system supports a variety of payment methods, including debit/credit cards, net banking, and wallets.
+   - Future updates may include additional payment options or enhancements to improve the transaction experience.

 ### 6. **Admin Section**
    - **Admin Dashboard**: Admin users can analyze earnings, manage users, and activate or deactivate users.